Gabriel Moreno Player Props: Diamondbacks vs. Giants

 Gabriel Moreno At The Plate

-- Moreno is batting .265 with nine doubles, two home runs and 12 walks.
+- Moreno has nine doubles, two home runs and 12 walks while batting .261.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.